 Sleep (or lack of it)

 On average, I think I get about 3 hours sleep a day -if I’m lucky and manage to get some rest or have a nap when she’s sleeping that bumps up to about 6 hours a day at the most.
 Sleep is what I struggle with most at the moment because it’s so hard to do all these new-mum things and have sleep when I have a super active 2.5 year old toddler to keep happy and included.
 LO is so loving and affectionate toward his sister it’s not hard to get him involved with doing things with her such as nappy changing, entertaining her and comforting her when she cries.
 It’s trying to find time, or make time shall I say, to give LO his own space and time with mummy.
-He was the centre of my affection before and now it’s shifted slightly as I now have his baby sister to care for too.
+He was the centre of my attention before and now it’s shifted slightly as I now have his baby sister to care for too.

 I think the sleep deprivation properly kicks in around 3-4 months so I have all that to look forward to. *a sarcastic yay* A mummy friend advised me to ‘train’ my body to nap which sounds ridiculous but it’s really hard because as a new mum it’s very difficult to shut-off on cue especially when you know that in an hour or two, you’ll need to feed baby again.
+For those who want to sleep-train their bubbas early on, this sleep guide by BeddingPal has some good techniques for sleep training 1-3 month olds, which you could try.

 Being a second-time mum doesn’t exclude me from feeling all those emotions I did first time round.
 As much as I hate to admit it, I think I did suffer from mild baby blues with LO.
 With Baby Girl, I did start to feel overwhelmed – I don’t like using the word ‘depressed’ as I don’t think I got to that stage yet but everything did feel like it was getting on top of me.
 This pregnancy was unplanned and all the “what if…” questions started to cloud my mind.
 Luckily, by mid-second trimester I started to feel much better about myself and the pregnancy.